HarvardMapCollection/latinx-community-theaters/home/index.md

 1. Recurring Perspectives

+2. Methods

-2. Where Are All the New York Latines?
+3. Where Are All the New York Latines?

-3. Where Are Latines Being Portrayed?
+4. Where Are Latines Being Portrayed?

-4. Reflections
+5. Reflections

-5. Future Directions
+6. Future Directions

 ## 1. Recurring Perspectives
 ... on the maps and in the theatre.